 Criminal cases mount for Haverhill man -- Kessel, girlfriend charged with attacking his cousin

 Apr.
-30—HAVERHILL — A well-known former Haverhill High football player who has repeatedly been in trouble with police — once causing them to park an armored vehicle outside his family's Bradford home — is facing new criminal charges.
+30—HAVERHILL — A local man who has repeatedly been in trouble with police — once causing them to park an armored vehicle outside his family's Bradford home — is facing new criminal charges.

 This time, Ian Kessel is charged with an unprovoked attack on his cousin which left the young man bloody from cuts to his face and neck, police said.